Open Access

 - Open policy finder

-Information about open access publishing and policies, such as for self-archiving.
-Open Policy Finder was previously known as Sherpa Services.
+Information about Open Access publishing and policies, such as self-archiving.
+Previously known as Sherpa Services.

 Article versions

-- Preprint: This is the version of the article before it has undergone peer review or been accepted for publication.
+- Preprint: The version of the article before peer review and before acceptance for publication.

-- Postprint: This version appears after peer review and acceptance, incorporating revisions made during that process.
-However, it lacks the journal’s final layout, pagination, and other publisher-specific elements.
+- Postprint: The version after peer review and acceptance, including revisions made during the review process.
+It does not include the journal’s final layout, pagination, or other publisher-specific elements.

-- Publisher's Version or PDF: The final version of the article, formatted with the journal’s pagination, logo, layout, and other distinctive features.
+- Publisher’s Version (PDF): The final version of the article, formatted with the journal’s pagination, logo, layout, and other distinctive features.

 Embargo